D2KLab/HarvestingTablesInTheWild/report/report.md

 The extracted table items were sent through the message queue and inserted into the database by our ingestion service.

 This initial crawl was seeded with just a handful of URLs and therefore the content of the visited pages was heavily skewed towards certain topics.
-This was not an issue however, since meaningful data collection was not en explicit goal of our first test.
+This was not an issue however, since meaningful data collection was not an explicit goal of our first test.

 ## Crawling strategy